danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 *Figure 10.5:  E.L.I.Z.A talking (2013) by Norbert Landsteiner*

-Ths exercise is more returing to the Eliza chatbot by using the works produced by Norbert Landsteiner from 2005-2013:
+Ths exercise is more returning to the Eliza chatbot by using the works produced by Norbert Landsteiner from 2005-2013:

-1. Visit the Eliza Test by clicking the button 'Next step' from **https://www.masswerk.at/elizabot/eliza_test.html** to see the original example given by Joseph Weizenbaum in his article on ELIZA
+1. Visit the Eliza Test by clicking the button 'Next step' via the link **https://www.masswerk.at/elizabot/eliza_test.html** to see the original example given by Joseph Weizenbaum in his article on ELIZA
-2. Then visit the work *E.L.I.Z.A talking* (2013) via the link **https://www.masswerk.at/eliza/** to explore and experience the conversation with your own words.[^bot]
+2. Then visit the work *E.L.I.Z.A talking* (2013) via the link **https://www.masswerk.at/eliza/** to explore and experience the conversation with your own interactions.[^bot]
 3. Share your experience about the original conversation given by Joseph Weizenbaum and your conversation with the bot:
     - How do you feel when having a conversation with Eliza in response to the language, style, aesthetics and the social forms of interactions?
-    - How to you see the ability and potential of technologies to capture and structure feelings and experiences?
+    - How to you see the ability, potential and limitation of technologies to capture and structure feelings and experiences?

 ## ml5.js library
 Given the length and maintaining the cohesiveness of the book, this chapter will point to the machine learning library called ml5.js, which is a JavaScript framework again that can be run on a web browser like p5.js.
 With its objective to make machine learning approachable for a broad audience, the library is supported by extensive code examples and tutorials on the website[^ml5].

 For this final human writing chapter, we re-appropriate the example from ml5: *CharRNN_Text*.
-Instead of using the famous corpus Virginia Woolf, we offer another pre-trained model that is based on the collection on all the chapters' markdown in this book.
-This is to demonstrate the idea of how the next bonus chapter might be generated with machine operations and learning algorithms.
+Instead of using the famous corpus Virginia Woolf that is provided via the original example, we offer another pre-trained model[^training] that is based on the collection on all the chapters' markdown on this book.
+This is to demonstrate the idea of how the next bonus chapter could be generated with training data, machine operations and learning algorithms.

 The training model used Recurrent Neural Network (RNN) and Long Short Term Memory (LSTM) that analyze sequential data, character by character.
 This machine learning model is based on supervised learning algorithm, in which the input text has already embeded the relation of each character/symbol sequence as a form of text classification.
-Both LSTM and RNN are especially useful in terms of character by character training because the order and context of the words are important in the context of text generation and prediction (this is related to the area of natural language processing).
-This type of neural networks can capture long-term dependencies in a corpous in order to make sense of the text pattern through many iterations of training processes.
+Both LSTM and RNN are especially useful in terms of character by character training because the order and context of the text are important in order to generate sentences that made sense to readers (this is related to the area of natural language processing).
+This type of neural networks can capture long-term dependencies in a corpus in order to make sense of the text pattern through many iterations of training processes.

 ![ch10_6](ch10_6.png)